Skip to content

 # Check age if timestamp is present

-if "timestamp" in metadata:
+if "timestamp" in verified_payload_dict:

 try: